xmanlucian/Fastapi_Template/README_en.md

 - **High Performance**: Leverages FastAPI's high-performance features
 - **Easy to Extend**: Modular design for easy extension and maintenance

+## Create Your Own Repository

+Click [Use this template](https://github.com/xmanlucian/Fastapi_Template/generate) to create your own repository.

 ## Installation

 ```bash